Death-thekidd/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 A function that gets the length of a prefix substring.
 ## 4-strpbrk.c
 A function that searches a string for any of a set of bytes.
+## 5-strstr.c
+A function that locates a substring.